sw4796/makerton_esp32_aiagent/ARTICLE.md

 ### Open Interpreter ESP32 Client

 The [Open Interpreter ESP32 Client](https://github.com/OpenInterpreter/01/tree/main/software/source/clients/esp32) provides another approach to building voice assistants with ESP32.
-Some key differences from our implementation include:

-- Uses different audio processing libraries
-- Has a different WebSocket protocol implementation
-- Takes a unique approach to buffer management
+It's a much more complete solution, and I'm actually on my way to see how I can integrate it.

 Exploring alternative implementations like this can provide valuable insights for improving your own projects.